 The lower you can get your utilization ratio, the more strength you have when negotiating with a lender.
 It gives you a better shot at picking up excellent borrowing rates.
 Even better, you will qualify for much more when financing a new car or a home if you can drastically reduce these outstanding debts.

 But, you could benefit from keeping utilization rates low all-around as your credit card issuers would be more inclined to offer you limit increases.
 These offers should be taken up as long as you trust yourself with more available credit — the result will be less credit utilization and a higher FICO score.

-Further, it’s not just your debts that matter — your recurring expenses will also be taken into consideration.
+Further, it’s not just your debts that matter — your recurring expenses will also be considered.

 There are many types of debts and sources of income that factor into this equation.
-However, you must understand that some things are exempt and this could either be good or bad for your debt-to-income ratio.
+However, you must understand that some things are exempt, which could either be good or bad for your debt-to-income ratio.

 What debts are considered for your debt-to-income ratio?

 What income is considered for your debt-to-income ratio?

 There are other types of income that might qualify, such as rental property income.
 It would help if you found out whether the lender is willing to consider your alternative income streams.

 Unless you have a massive down-payment or valuable collateral asset, no lender will take you seriously with a poor debt-to-income ratio.
 It is the pivotal number that determines whether a borrower can afford to take out more debt.